ronjohn4/JIRAinvoice/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 You need Python 3.4 or later to run JIRAInvoice and the latest version of virtualenv to create the runtime environment.

 ```
 $ sudo apt-get install python3 python3-pip
+$ sudo pip install virtualenv

 ```